tolgee/documentation/blog/2023-02-12-conditional-export.md

 tags: [localization, i18n, translation]
 ---

-Reducing the size of your production bundle can be a significant challenge, particularly when it comes to including developer tools.
-Libraries like React Query, React DevTools, and Redux are essential in development mode, but they add unnecessary bulk to the production bundle.
-However, this is not a new problem, and there are existing solutions that can be applied to different contexts.
+Reducing the size of your production bundle can be a significant challenge, particularly when it comes to including unnecessary code.
+Libraries like React, React Query or Redux include useful developer tools, but they exclude them on production where it would be just an unecessary bulk.
+It is not a new problem, but it is hard to do when you don't have a deep konwledge of different build systems.
 In this article, we'll explore a solution to this problem that involves including developer tools conditionally, based on the environment in which the package is being used.

 <!--truncate-->